Convert Technical Atmosphere to Millimeter of Mercury (at to mmHg)

 How do you convert at to mmHg formula?

-The main formula to convert at to mmHg is to multiply at value by 735.559240069.
+The main formula for the conversion of the at value to mmHg amount is to multiply the at value by 735.559240069.

-There are 735.559240069 Millimeter of mercury in 1 Technical Atmosphere.To convert from Technical Atmosphere to Millimeter of mercury, multiply your figure by 735.559240069 (or divide by 0.001359509806).
+There are 735.559240069 Millimeter of Mercury in 1 Technical Atmosphere.To convert from Technical Atmosphere to Millimeter of Mercury, multiply your figure by 735.559240069 (or divide by 0.001359509806).

-What is the relation between Technical Atmosphere and Millimeter of mercury?
+What is the relation between Technical Atmosphere and Millimeter of Mercury?

-The relationship between Technical Atmosphere and Millimeter of mercury is given as follows: 1 at = 735.559240069 mmHg
+The relationship between Technical Atmosphere and Millimeter of Mercury is given as follows: 1 at = 735.559240069 mmHg

-What is the value of 1 Technical Atmosphere in equivalent Millimeter of mercury?
+What is the value of 1 Technical Atmosphere in equivalent Millimeter of Mercury?

-1 Technical Atmosphere pressure is equivalent to 735.559240069 Millimeter of mercury pressure.
+1 Technical Atmosphere pressure is equivalent to 735.559240069 Millimeter of Mercury pressure.

 What is the technical-atmosphere in millimeter-of-mercury?